 Phippsburg

-Trail open to the public and dogs off-season: Sept 18th - mid May
+Trail open to the public and dogs during off-season ONLY: Sept 18th - mid May

 If you've been reading this blog for a while, you'll remember my endless search to find the miraculous cliffs surrounding a cove named "Worumbo".
 I did find it, after about 4 separate trips to the Hermit Island Loop (no real sacrifice here).

 This spectacular, 3.8-mile loop wanders through mossy forests, empty beaches, ocean cliffs, grassy sand dunes, and cozy camp sites.
 It is only open to the public in the off season (September 18th - mid May).
 During the summer months, it serves as a family-oriented campground.
-The old school type, where you send in a reservation via snail mail.
-Keeping it real in Phippsburg.
-Read more about this trail here.
-Read about Worumbo here: Where's Worumbo?
+Hiking this trail during the winter is not allowed.
+Visit the Hermit Island Campground's website for more info: https://hermitisland.com/

 5. PINE POINT BEACH